Emergency grants and funding

 COVID-19 Temporary Worker Program

 The Rhode Island Department of Labor and Training (DLT) received a Disaster National Dislocated Worker Grant from the U.S. Department of Labor (USDOL) to fund approximately 43,000 hours of temporary labor for local businesses and employers providing essential services during this period of national emergency.
-Utilization of this program will come at little to no cost to employers.
+Examples of essential services include but are not limited to the production of equipment critical to the COVID-19 response, as well as medical, sanitization, grocery, and delivery services.
+Usage of this program will come at little to no cost to employers.

 Employers interested in utilizing this program to request temporary workers can apply here.